rongxanh88/bike-share/README.md

-# Bike Share - A web app for analysing bike share usage across several cities
+# Bike Share - A web app for analyzing bike share usage across several cities

 # Project for Turing School of Software and Design